mattdesl/fontpath-simple-renderer/README.md

 # Note on `fontpath-renderer`

 This is a simplified wrapper for [fontpath-renderer](https://github.com/mattdesl/fontpath-renderer/) that doens't involve subclassing anything.
-This has a slight overhead of GC thrashing and doesn't allow you to render glyphs on demand (as they are being laid out) but the difference is negligible for most applications.
+This has a slight overhead of GC thrashing and doesn't allow you to render glyphs on demand (as they are being laid out) but the difference is small for most applications.

-It's encouraged that implementations use this over the low-level fontpath-renderer module.

 ## License